rcolomina/structure-n-interpretation-of-computer-programs/README.md

 # Purpose

-This is dedicated to analyse and store the chapters of the book "Structure and Interpretation of Computer Programs" (https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs)
+This is dedicated to analyse and store the chapters of the book "Structure and Interpretation of Computer Programs" (https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs)[link here]

-#' How to Run The Schema Examples
+# How to Run The Schema Examples